 A weekly coach service from Gisborne started in 1887.
 The Tolaga Bay Co-operative Dairy Company was established in 1912, and a butter factory was built on the south bank of the Ūawa River above present-day Hauiti marae.
 At its peak in the 1930s it had over 120 suppliers and an annual production of 700,000 pounds (317,515 kilograms).
 The factory closed in 1959.

-The wharf is said to be the longest in the southern hemisphere.
+The wharf is the second longest in New Zealand.
 In the early 2000s its deterioration led to the forming of a ‘Save the Tolaga Bay Wharf’ committee, which raised funds to restore or at least prolong the life of the wharf.